What is Dropshipping?

 Setting up email forwarding

-When running a dropshipping store, you need to realize that you work as a middleman to customers and your supplier.
+When running your dropshipping with Shopify, you need to realize that you work as a middleman to customers and your supplier.
 Usually, when someone places an order, you will manually relay the order to your provider so they can process the delivery and shipping to the client.

 To set up your email forwarding, go to the Domain page and click on your purchase domain.